Exercising older dogs: Your questions answered

-The most important thing is to keep up regular daily walks, even if they’re shorter and slower than in days gone by.
-It’s easy to just skip walkies when dogs get older, but it’s important to stick to a regular schedule to maintain fitness and happiness.
+Even if it seems harder, it's important to keep up regular walks.
+They'll probably be shorter and slower than in days gone by.
+It’s easy to just skip walkies when dogs get older, but stick to a regular schedule to maintain fitness and happiness.

 Take it steady

-Older dogs may not be able to join you on runs and bike rides any more, but a gentle stroll with a few sniff-stops and rests is manageable for most.
-If your dog has lost strength in his or her back legs, they may do better walking uphill – the stronger front legs do the hard work.
-Then get the bus home for the downhill bit!
+Older pooches may not be able to join you on runs and bike rides any more, but a gentle stroll with a few sniff-stops and rests is manageable for most.
+If your dog has lost strength in his or her back legs, they may do better walking uphill – the incline means the stronger front legs do the hard work.
+You could then get the bus home for the downhill bit!

 Modify your routes and routines

-If the highlight of your dog’s day is an off-lead run in the park, but they’re tired by the time you get there, why not drive or take the bus with your senior dog when you head for green spaces?
-Skipping the street-walk saves energy so they can really enjoy their walkies, which will help to keep them active for longer.
-You can also modify doggie sports to be more suitable for oldies – lowering the fences and taking the course at a gentle trot at agility, for instance.
+If the highlight of your pooch's day is an off-lead run in the park, but they’re tired by the time you get there, why not drive there?
+Mixing up the route is a great way to keep them in check and skipping the street-walk saves energy so they can really enjoy their time out.

 How do I help my old dog with stiffness?